IBM/iot-device-trend-analysis/README.md

   <img width="800"  src="readme_images/view-delivery-pipeline.png">
 </p>

 * In your IBM Cloud dashboard, you can now find your application.
-You can open the application which provides an overview of the application as host in IBM Cloud.
+You can open the application which provides an overview of the application as hosted in IBM Cloud.

 <p align="center">
   <img width="800"  src="readme_images/application-view.png">